ZDDduesseldorf/chatting-chatbots/chatbots/sara_lacoste/README.md

 ``<dataset-path>`` will be created during training and is made up by the models hyperparameters (see [Configuration](#configuration)) used for training.
 ``<dataset-path>`` follows this naming rule: \<*dataset-name*\>\_2<sup>\<*target-vocab-size-exp*\></sup>Voc\_\<*max-samples*\>Smp\_\<*max-length*\>Len\_\<*batch-size*\>Bat\_\<*buffer-size*\>Buf\_\<*num-layers*\>Lay\_\<*num-heads*\>Hed\_\<*epochs*\>Epo

-[Tensorboard](https://www.tensorflow.org/tensorboard) is another way to evaluate the model.
+[_Tensorboard_](https://www.tensorflow.org/tensorboard) is another way to evaluate the model.
 It can be used to monitor the loss and accuracy functions of the transformer model during training or compare them between different models after the training.
 Run:

 ```
 tensorboard --logdir logs
 ```

-Open a browser and access http://localhost:6006/ for the tensorboard GUI.
+Access http://localhost:6006/ through a browser for the tensorboard GUI.

 ## Configuration